-The User-ID feature lets Analytics present a cross-platform, cross-device view of your users' behavior.
+User-ID is an advanced feature that lets Analytics present a cross-platform, cross-device view of your users' behavior.
+Analytics creates a single user journey from all the data that is associated with the same user ID.

 To use this feature, you have to be able to generate your own unique, persistent IDs, consistently assign those IDs to your users, and include the IDs along with the data you send to Analytics.

-- By User-ID and device: this method uses the more accurate user ID if it is collected to identify a user and unify all related events in reporting and analysis.
+- By User-ID, Google signals, then device (available if you have activated Google signals): This method uses the more accurate user ID if it is collected to identify a user and unify all related events in reporting and analysis.
 If no user ID is collected, then Analytics uses information from Google signals if that is available.
 If neither User-ID nor Google-signals information is available, then Analytics uses a device ID, either the Analytics cookie for websites or the app Instance ID for apps, to identify a user.

 You can find these options in Analytics Admin under Default Reporting Identity (see below).